IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 | ------------------------------------------------- |

 #### 9.2.6.7 STX: HTTPS IUA
-The system will utilize server side authenticated TLS (also known as https) to authenticate the server to the client and provide communications integrity and encryption.
+The system will utilize server-side authenticated TLS (also known as https) to authenticate the server to the client and provide communications integrity and encryption.
 The system will utilize the IUA Profile to authenticate the client application to the server (IUA Resource Server).
 See ITI TF-2a: 3.19.6.6.

 | **Editor: Please add the following section to Volume 2 as follows** |
 | ------------------------------------------------------------------- |

 #### 3.19.6.6 STX: HTTPS IUA

-This configuration utilizes server side authenticated TLS (also known as https) to authenticate the server to the client and provide communications integrity and encryption; and the IUA Profile to authenticate the client application to the server (IUA Resource Server).
+This configuration utilizes server-side authenticated TLS (also known as https) to authenticate the server to the client and provide communications integrity and encryption; and the IUA Profile to authenticate the client application to the server (IUA Resource Server).

 The ATNA Local Secure Node shall be grouped with an IUA Authorization Client.
 The ATNA Remove Secure Node shall be grouped with an IUA Resource Server.